PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-08-creationism-accreditation.md

 But this month the world’s most noted creationist organisation has gone even further.
 In a piece titled [Thinking Critically About “Ape-Man” Messages](https://answersingenesis.org/apologetics/critical-thinking/thinking-critically-ape-man-messages/), Patricia Engler of Answers in Genesis tells us “how to sort through such claims with biblical, critical thinking.”
 Her recommended procedure is dramatically effective: “The first way to detect a lie is by comparing it to the truth, with the ultimate standard for truth being God’s Word.”
 Unsurprisingly, this leads her to conclude, “Hominid claims fail this test.”
 The first test for truth, she tells us, is correspondence with AiG’s views.
 Whatever does not correspond to these views is not true.
 The insulation from criticism is perfect.

 I wanted find out more about Ms Engler, but Answers in Genesis tells us [tantalizingly little](https://answersingenesis.org/bios/patricia-engler/).
-We are told that after 12 years homeschooling, she completed a BSc with distinction at a liberal arts college, where “she studied intensely evolutionary courses to learn firsthand how Christian students can navigate secular education without compromising their biblical worldview,” but we are not told the subject matter of her BSc nor identity of the college where she acquired these navigational skills.
+We are told that after 12 years homeschooling, she completed a BSc with distinction at a liberal arts college, where “she studied intensely evolutionary courses to learn firsthand how Christian students can navigate secular education without compromising their biblical worldview,” but we are not told the subject matter of her BSc nor the identity of the college where she acquired these navigational skills.

 As for the role of power in creationism, we have an example this week, when the Transnational Association of Christian Colleges and Schools (Tracs) will have the status of its accreditations reviewed by the Council for Higher Education Accreditation.
 Joshua Swamidass has [discussed the issues concerned in the Wall Street Journal](https://www.wsj.com/articles/a-compromise-on-creationism-11614901537), and Panda’s Thumb has covered Dr. Swamidass’s article [here](https://pandasthumb.org/archives/2021/03/should-colleges-that-teach.html).